 Government Type: Parliamentary democracy with a federal constitutional monarch

 Head of the state: King Sultan Abdullah Sultan Ahmad Shah

 Political Position: Center-Left

 World Press Freedom Rank: Malaysia 73/180

-For example, Media Prima which operates many television stations under Media Prima Television Networks, print publications such as New Straits Times and several radio stations, is a public listed media company that was linked to Umno in 2019.
+For example, Media Prima, which operates many television stations under Media Prima Television Networks, print publications such as New Straits Times, and several radio stations, is a publicly listed media company linked to Umno in 2019.
 Umno sold the stake to Syed Mokhtar, making him the third-largest shareholder.
 Syed Mokhtar is a businessman known as Dr. Mahathir’s man (Dr. Mahathir is the former Prime Minister of Malaysia.)

 In conclusion, the Malaysian Government has direct and indirect control and influence over the media outlets since most of them are owned and financed through the government and political parties through a complex web of companies and investments.

 Last Updated on May 13, 2023 by Media Bias Fact Check